aryadaroui/LTspice-Data-Export/README.md

 > [!NOTE]
 > This is an old repo from when I was just learning Python.
+>
-> You may still find it helpful, but I don't know if it works anymore
+> You may still find it helpful, but I don't know if it works anymore.
+>
 > If it doesn't, the `main.py` is pretty short, you can extract the useful bits from it

 All you need is to run `main.py`, and it'll prompt you for your data `.txt` file, and export a `.tsv`.